Close Your Rhode Island Business

 You must also complete a Final Return Form with the RI Division of Taxation and confirm that all other tax accounts have been closed and your tax obligations paid in full.
 Your business must certify to the RI Department of State, under penalty of perjury, that it has confirmed its tax status with the RI Division of Taxation and has no outstanding tax debts.
-As of July 1, 2020, a Letter of Good Standing (LOGS) from the RI Division of Taxation is no longer required.
-Limited Partnerships must provide a LOGS in order to dissolve.
+To verify your status, email [email protected].
+Limited Partnerships must provide a LOGS (letter of good standing) in order to dissolve.

 The RI Division of Taxation's Taxpayer Portal is an easy way for your business to verify its current status and pay any outstanding taxes.
 Visit the Taxpayer Portal to get started.